camagu/jquery-feeds/README.md

 // Called for each entry
 preprocess: function( feed ) { },

-// Template injected to container while feeds are retrive
+// Template injected to container while feeds are loaded
 loadingTemplate: '<p class="feeds-loader">Loading entries ...</p>',

 // Template used to render each entry